Skip Navigation

 Search

-PCLP helps participants set aside a few hours each week to develop a framework for their job search.
-Biweekly meetings guide participants “up the ladder” of career exploration from self-assessment to career research and skill identification, to informational interviewing, to resume crafting.
+ECLP helps participants set aside a few hours each week to develop a framework for their job search.
+Each session guides participants “up the ladder” of career exploration from self-assessment to career research and skill identification, to informational interviewing, to resume crafting.

 Who should participate?

-PCLP can help you plan for any career field you might be considering, whether inside or outside of academia, and can help you add career development goals to your annual IDP.
-Participants may choose from several PCLP groups each semester and summer.
+ECLP can help you plan for any career field you might be considering, whether inside or outside of academia, and can help you add career development goals to your annual IDP.
+Several ECLP groups run each semester and one during the summer.

 Enroll directly in SOLAR for GRD 510, and to join in the summer, contact us.